Activities · Last updated 2 June 2026

 Quick Summary

 Gibraltar is a duty-free territory with no VAT.
-That single fact drives millions of shopping visits every year.
-For day trippers from Spain and tourists arriving by cruise ship, the savings on certain products are significant.
+That single fact drives enormous shopping traffic every year.
+For day trippers from Spain and tourists arriving by cruise ship, the savings on certain products are real and consistent.

-The territory also uses the pound sterling (or Gibraltar pound, pegged 1:1), which means British visitors feel right at home.
-The shopping experience blends familiar UK high street brands with independent retailers and specialist shops you will not find elsewhere.
+The territory uses the Gibraltar pound, pegged 1:1 with sterling, which means British visitors feel right at home.
+The shopping experience blends familiar UK high-street brands with independent retailers and specialist shops you will not find elsewhere on the Costa del Sol.

 What Can You Buy on Main Street?